kcavagnolo/knoxville_ale_trail/README.md

     later = now + datetime.timedelta(hours=168)
     ```

-* TODO: Add support for appointments:
+* Add support for appointments:

     ```python
      if 'elkmont' in brewery_name: